kookyleo/pwrzv/README.md

 ![pwrzv](./assets/Pwrzv-in-Rolls-Royce.jpg)

-A Rolls-Royce–inspired performance reserve meter for Linux systems.
+A Rolls-Royce–inspired performance reserve meter for Linux and macOS systems.
 Elegant, minimal, and focused on what really matters: how much performance your machine has left to give.

 ## 🛠 What is pwrzv?

-Inspired by the Power Reserve gauge in Rolls-Royce cars — which shows how much engine power is still available — pwrzv brings the same philosophy to Linux systems.
+Inspired by the Power Reserve gauge in Rolls-Royce cars — which shows how much engine power is still available — pwrzv brings the same philosophy to Unix-like systems.
 Instead of showing raw usage, it estimates how much headroom remains in your system's core resources.

 It provides a simple 0–5 score, calculated from multiple real-time metrics: